Shopify/polaris/stylelint-polaris/README.md

 1. Locate the `stylelint-polaris/coverage` options
 1. Identify the appropriate category for the new rule
 1. Insert the rule using standard Stylelint [rule configurations](https://stylelint.io/user-guide/configure#rules)
+1. Add documentation for the rule with examples of code that will be reported as a problem and code that will fix the problem
+1. The title should be the category + the stylelint rule, for example `### colors/color-named`

 ```js
 module.exports = {